The views expressed by the host on this show, still documented to be almost always right, 99.5% of the time.

 Gina Owens has custody of their three children.

-Now the woman the woman's mother, this Gina Owens, who now has custody, worked for the Washington State Community Action Network, an acorn um offshoot.
+Now, the woman's mother, this Gina Owens, who now has custody, worked for the Washington State Community Action Network, an Acorn offshoot, the state's largest consumer advocacy group.

 Her death made the family's cause personal.

-So basically, uh not acorn, it was SEIU.
+So basically, not Acorn, it was SEIU.

-Again from the Seattle Times.
+Again, from the Seattle Times.

 So the whole thing was orchestrated by the SEIU.

-In other words, a woman who got treatment at two different hospitals without health insurance, her illness and death exploited by the union that her mother works for.
+The SEIU, in other words, a woman who got treatment at two different hospitals without health insurance, her illness and death exploited by the union that her mother works for.

 And now the kid was paid, the kid's trip was paid for by the union.